Skip to content

 • Property Editor

-Varies depending on the selection, generally includes origin, tilt center and angle (X, Y, Z), tilt then shift, thickness, material type, surface properties, draft angle, and refractive index.
-You can also define sliders to interactively adjust properties.
+The Property Editor adjusts based on the selected object, generally including settings for origin, tilt center and angle (X, Y, Z), tilt then shift, thickness, material type, surface properties, draft angle, and refractive index.
+Additionally, users can define sliders for interactive property adjustments, enabling real-time manipulation and fine-tuning of optical elements to meet specific design requirements.

 • Optimization Operands

-Utilizes operands to specify multiple values on which to optimize, including flux, color space (CIE u’v’, CIE xy), irradiance distribution, irradiance profile, intensity, candela profile, uniformity, beam width, spot size, luminance, photorealistic rendering, user-defined, or you can write a Scheme macro program to define an operand.
+Optimization Operands use multiple values for optimization, including flux, color space (CIE u’v’, CIE xy), irradiance distribution, irradiance profile, intensity, candela profile, uniformity, beam width, spot size, luminance, and photorealistic rendering.
+Users can also define custom operands or write Scheme macro programs to tailor the optimization process precisely to their needs, enhancing the design’s performance and efficiency.

 • Optimization Variables